jbakse/psam5600_demos/datavis_is/datavis_is.md

 ---

-Communication is difficult because **meaning is not transmitted directly** and **meaning is always changed through expression and interpretation**.
+Communication is difficult because:
+- meaning is not transmitted directly
+- meaning is always changed through expression and interpretation

 ---